Socket Functions

 Firewall Settings for PC-Based Controllers

 If there is an active firewall on the host PC of a PC-based controller, the firewall could block the Socket functions from communicating with client sockets on the network.
 If you are using a PC-based controller as a socket server, you must configure firewall exceptions before using Socket functions.
-To configure firewall exceptions for inbound connections, use the steps that follow.
+To configure firewall exceptions for inbound connections, use the procedure that follows.

 1. Open the Start menu.
 Do a search for Windows Defender Firewall, and open it.